minuscorp/ModuleInterface/README.md

 Usually, for most Xcode projects, no parameters are needed at all. xcodebuild should be able to find the default project and scheme.

 If the command fails, try specifying the scheme (-scheme SchemeName) or the workspace.
-Any arguments passed to sourcedocs after -- will be passed to xcodebuild without modification.
+Any arguments passed to `moduleinterface` after `--` will be passed to xcodebuild without modification.

 `$ moduleinterface generate -- -scheme MyScheme`